MandarinConLaBarba/react-tweenable/README.md

 ```

 var tween = {"top" : {
-                easing: tweenState.easingTypes.easeInOutQuad, //any easing function will do see https://github.com/chenglou/react-tween-state/blob/master/easingTypes.js
+                easing: Tweenable.Easing.easeInOutQuad, //any easing function with the right signature will do, `react-tween-state` provides plenty https://github.com/chenglou/react-tween-state/blob/master/easingTypes.js
                 duration: 500,
                 from: 0,
                 to: 100